Mick Schumacher

+Early and personal life

-Schumacher was born in Vufflens-le-Château, and grew up in Gland.
-He is the son of seven-time Formula One World Champion Michael Schumacher and Western riding European Champion Corinna Schumacher.
-His uncle Ralf Schumacher is also a retired racing driver and former Formula One driver.
-His cousin David Schumacher is a racing driver as well.
+Mick Schumacher was born on 22 March 1999 in Vufflens-le-Château, and grew up in Gland.
+He is the son of seven-time Formula One World Champion Michael Schumacher and Western riding European Champion Corinna Schumacher and the brother of Western rider Gina-Maria Bethke.
+His uncle Ralf Schumacher is also a retired racing driver and former Formula One driver, and his cousin David is a racing driver as well.
 Schumacher is named after five-time 500cc motorcycle World Champion Mick Doohan.

 Schumacher was skiing with his father when Michael suffered life-threatening brain injuries on 29 December 2013.
 In March 2017, Mick first talked publicly about his father, describing him as "my idol" and "my role model".

 Before the start of the 2017 Belgian Grand Prix, he drove his father's championship-winning Benetton B194.
 He drove another of his father's championship winning cars, the Ferrari F2004, in a demonstration before the 2020 Tuscan Grand Prix at Mugello, to mark Scuderia Ferrari's 1000th Formula One race, wearing his father's helmet for the occasion.

 Schumacher credits chess as being an integral part of his mental preparation before a Formula One race.
-He stated: “I feel like these games kind of bring focus back, as you always have to be switched on with your mind.
-In a weekend, I always want to be mentally ready for every challenge that comes.”
+He stated: "I feel like these games kind of bring focus back, as you always have to be switched on with your mind.
+In a weekend, I always want to be mentally ready for every challenge that comes."